Frequently Asked Questions

 The GRE is not required and students who do not submit their GRE score will not be disadvantaged.

 The GRE is not required and students who do not submit their GRE scores will not lose any advantages.
-If you feel that their GRE scores will strengthen their application you can submit them.
+If you feel that your GRE scores will strengthen your application you can submit them.

 It is common for students to look into transitioning into a different STEM field.
 For example, change from biotechnology to data science.
 While this is possible, it requires several prerequisites to enter this PSM program.
 We are happy to discuss your specific goals and how you can make that transition.